 - you have any other medical conditions that would stop you from having this kind of surgery.

-For some people the results show that surgery is not an option: the majority of people who are recommended for surgery, and have these tests carried out, are unable to have surgery.
+For many people the results show that surgery is not an option: the majority of people who are recommended for surgery, and have these tests carried out, are unable to have surgery.

 Deciding whether to have surgery